 The ultimate goal of this Objective is to determine the most impactful strategy for Fannie Mae to increase liquidity to the Native American and agricultural workers multifamily markets.
-Fannie Mae will be able to draw on our past experience and relationships in various local markets across the country as we work through our outreach and research.
+Fannie Mae will be able to draw on our past experience

+Duty to Serve Underserved Markets Plan for the Rural Housing Market Effective_TBD and relationships in various local markets across the country as we work through our outreach and research.
 Based on our previous experience in conducting outreach and research, product development, and multifamily financing, Fannie Mae has determined that this Objective is realistic and may be achieved within the time periods described.
 Any product enhancement and development work will factor in appropriate safety and soundness standards.